pislagz/spacex-live/README.md

 - Quickly check out next and previous launches, weather conditions in launch facilities and active Starlink satellites count.
 - Watch Starlink satellites move around in real time over a 3D Earth model.
 - Browse mission records including payloads, crews, boosters, lauchpads etc.
-- Get to know with each SpaceX rocket specification.
+- Get to know with specifications of each SpaceX rocket.

 SpaceX Live Info is a project touching areas close to my heart.
 I'm deeply in love with all space-related stuff, especially rocketry itself.
-To be honest, I reckon that these topics are mind-blowing not only for me but for everyone.
+Well, to be honest, who isn't in love with space?
+Everyone is!
 This very fact made doing the project even more fun.

 <p align="right">(<a href="#top">back to top</a>)</p>